ssinghai6/DocBot/README.md

 ---

-## 🛠️ Getting Started
+## 🛠️ Getting Started (Cloud / Groq)

-Follow these steps to set up DocBot 2.0 locally.
+This is the easiest way to start with no hardware requirements.

 ### Prerequisites
 - Python 3.8+